A remark on statistics for detecting laboratory effects in ORDANOVA: Introduction

 \section{Introduction}

-Collaborative studies are conducted to evaluate the accuracy of new measurement methods and results; one of the primary aims of these studies is to verify whether laboratory effects exist.
-ISO 5725-1 and 2\cite{iso94:5725-1, iso09:5725-2} describe how to organize such studies and analyze the measurement results.
-Specifically, ISO 5725-2\cite{iso09:5725-2} uses one-way analysis of variance (ANOVA) to detect laboratory effects in quantitative measurement results.
-However, there is an increasing demand to analyze qualitative measurement results from collaborative studies.
-For example, studies on the detection of Listeria monocytogenes in foods\cite{scottera01:_valid_iso_part_detec_lister} and new real-time PCR assays for detecting transgenic rice\cite{grohmann15:_collab_ac_pubi_taqman_pcr} provided binary results; and a study on animal testing to evaluate the effects on lungs provided five-level ordinal results\cite{aist18:_annual_repor_projec_survey_japan}.
+Collaborative studies are conducted to evaluate accuracy of new measurement methods and results; one of the primary aims of these studies is to verify whether laboratory effects exist or not.
+International Organization for Standardization (ISO) 5725 Parts 1~\cite{ISO_1994_ISO57251} and 2~\cite{ISO_1994_ISO57252} describe how to organize such studies and analyze the obtained measured values.
+Specially, Part 2~\cite{ISO_1994_ISO57251} uses one-way analysis of variance (ANOVA) to detect laboratory effects for quantitative measured values.
+One the other hand, the demand to analyze qualitative measured values from some collaborative studies is increasing.
+For example, studies on the detection of Listeria monocytogenes in foods~\cite{Scotter.Langton.ea_2001_ValidationISO} and on new real-time polymerase chain reaction (PCR) assays for detecting transgenic rice~\cite{Grohmann.Reiting.ea_2015_CollaborativeTrial} provided us binary measured values; and a study on a screening animal testing to evaluate some effects on lungs provided us five-level ordinal measured values.